JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

     * [https://medium.com/@ykods/difference-between-mock-and-mockbean-in-spring-testing-9576eb312cdb](https://medium.com/@ykods/difference-between-mock-and-mockbean-in-spring-testing-9576eb312cdb)
 * `verify` is used to check if a method was invoked

-There's a lot going on in the Spring, JUnit, and Mockito world, if need a expert understanding, I'll pick up [JUnit in Action](https://www.amazon.com/JUnit-Action-Third-Catalin-Tudose/dp/1617297046/) by Catalin Tudose.
+There's a lot going on in the Spring, JUnit, and Mockito world, if I need a expert level understanding, I'll pick up [JUnit in Action](https://www.amazon.com/JUnit-Action-Third-Catalin-Tudose/dp/1617297046/) by Catalin Tudose.

 # hCaptcha
 So no real E2E tests for hCaptcha, since I would need to run some LLM solvers.
 There are some test credentials available that always pass[^11], and I could write E2E with those keys, but I decided to focus on using `@WebMvcTest` for unit tests.

-I moved hCaptcha controller code to it's own service, then used `MockMvc`[^12] which is one step beyond directly calling controller methods. `MockMvc` doesn't stand up a actual webserver, but replicates Spring MVC handling without a server.
+I moved the hCaptcha controller code to its own service, then used `MockMvc`[^12] which is one step beyond directly calling controller methods. `MockMvc` doesn't stand up an actual webserver, but replicates Spring MVC handling without a server.
 This setup allows for testing things like request mapping, filter validation, and simulating HTTP requests. `MockMvc` does not load the full application context, but only required controllers[^13].
 To load services like `CaptchaService` the annotation `@MockitoBean` must be used[^14].
 Note that `@WebMvcTest` automatically includes `@AutoConfigureMockMvc`.

 Note to self, there's two version of JUnit 4 and 5, that have different package imports.
-Not mix them or you'll run into errors:
+Do not mix them or you'll run into errors:

 * JUnit 4 -> `import org.junit.Test;`
 * JUnit 5 -> `import org.junit.jupiter.api.Test;`